 We need your help to support families across East Sussex who need music for their children and young people the most.
 More and more of our families are finding it hard to prioritise music lessons for their children at this time, and now more than ever, music can be a bedrock for our young people’s happiness and stability.
 We want to ensure we can continue to provide bursaries and support to every family that needs it.

 Music energises and helps us cope with difficult times.
 Young people tell us that they see music-making as an essential part of their lives - it makes them feel worthwhile and helps them explore their emotions.
 They draw on it as a tool to convey and reflect their feelings.
 Science has proved that music changes emotional states and helps to regulate moods.

-The creative process of making music has a deep and profound impact on well-being and during this uncertain time, young people are feeling disconnected, unable to socialise with their peers.
+The creative process of making music has a deep and profound impact on well-being and during these uncertain times, young people have felt disconnected and unable to socialise with their peers.
 Our aim is to support them and get them through these difficult times through the power of music.

 For every £10 donated, we can give a music lesson online.

-And if you tick Gift Aid this adds a whopping 25% to every donation.
+And if you tick Gift Aid this adds 25% to every donation.